How to sell your property in 11 easy steps

 Be aware that many solicitors charge a percentage of the asking price of the home.

-It is a legal requirement to have a Buildings Energy Rating (BER) certificate for your property when you put it up for sale.
+It's a legal requirement to have a Buildings Energy Rating (BER) certificate for your property when you put it up for sale.

-7. VIEWINGS
+7. Viewings

 As previously mentioned, make sure to prepare your property for viewings so that it’s presented in the best light.
 With regards to viewing times, be as flexible and accommodating as possible for your potential buyers.